 Originally launched in 1983 as a casual shoe brand, British Knights became seemingly an overnight sensation when it released its first sneakers in 1985.
 They were also the first to really recognize that sneakers could make a fashion statement rather than just be shoes you bought for gym class.
 They were also the first shoe brand to enlist hip hop artists and entertainers to endorse their brand.

+A timeless shoe style from the 1980s was the Converse Chuck Taylor All Stars.
 Luckily, these shoes are still around!
 They aren’t all that popular, but it’s pretty easy to get a pair if you really want.

 These shoes are extremely simple.
 Not many colors, typically just white on the bottom and something like pink or blue on top.